 - Check that your local copy of the dev branch is up to date with no uncommitted changes

 git clean -df

 - Verify that all dependencies in the POM are non-SNAPSHOT versions

-- Items should have been added/updated as each pull request was merged
+- Lines should have been added or updated as each pull request was merged

 - Check in any changes, and push to Github